BMW E1: Overview

 The Z11-gen BMW E1 concept was revealed at the 1991 International Motor Show Germany in Frankfurt, Germany.
 It was a fully-functional 3-door, 4-seat electric city car.
 The E1 initially began development in 1990 with Technik, a division of BMW started in 1985, created to develop new technologies for cars.
 It was designed to test if a production electric car would work, partly due to the U.S. state of California's demand that 2% of new cars sold in the state be zero emission.
 This is the same reason for the creation of the General Motors EV1.

 Specifications

-The Z11 E1 concept was powered by a 19.2kWh sodium sulphate battery, which was in return powered by a direct-drive motor on the rear axle, giving the car a total output of 45 bhp and 111 lb ft. of torque.
+The Z11 E1 concept was powered by a 19 kWh sodium sulphate battery, which in turn powered a direct-drive motor on the rear axle, giving the car a total output of 45 bhp and 111 lb ft. of torque.
 The E1 had a range of 155 miles and two-hour rapid charging.
 The structure of the car was made from aluminum while the body was made from recycled plastic and was finished in a bright red paint.
 The car used custom-built alloy wheels, which were 14 in in the front and 16 in in the back.